Ndosie/my-portfolio/README.md

-This project was created as part of Course work for Andela Learning community - OpenClassroms Platform
+# Simple App

+- This project was generated with ReactJS Framework.

 ## Project Link

-View the project through [https://ndosie.github.io/my-portfolio] (https://ndosie.github.io/my-portfolio)
+- Go to [Esther Ndosi](https://ndosie.github.io/my-portfolio) to view my portfolio.